amitchatterjee/knowledgenet/doc/concepts.md

         then=lambda ctx: insert(Sale(allow=False, ...)))
 ```

 In the above example, Python *lambda expressions* are used.
-But references to functions may also be passed if the expressions are more complex.
+But references to functions may also be passed if the expressions are more complex and not compatible with lambda syntax.
 The insert() function, shown above, inserts a new fact into the FactSet.

 ### Ruleset
 A ruleset is a collection of rules.
 For complex applications, the decision making process may require grouping the rules into rulesets and executing each ruleset in a specific flow.
 For example, rules may be classified in rulesets - validation rules, business rules and pricing rules.
 The requirement may be to run execute the rulesets in phases in the following manner.

 ![Rule Flow Example](./Rule-Flow.drawio.png)